Gender in youth sports in the United States: Gender and sports opportunities

 The rise of organized sports opportunities for girls has increased dramatically since the passage of Title IX in 1972.
 During the 1972–73 season, the AIAW offered its first seven national championships which included badminton, basketball, golf, gymnastics, swimming & diving, track & field, and volleyball.
 By the 1980–81 season, the AIAW national program had grown to 39 championships in 17 different sports with 6,000 women's teams and 960 member institutions (Everhart and Pemberton, 2001).
 The number of female participants continues to rise as variables such as opportunity for involvement, valuing of sports as part of total development and overall fitness for girls and women has increased.
 Among the many forms of sexism in sports, perhaps the most pervasive and devastating is the lack of equal opportunities for girls to compete in programs similar to those offered for boys (Seefeldt, V., Ewing, M. E, 1995).

 Despite the tremendous gains in sports participation made by girls and women during the last 30 years, there is still a persistent gap in the enrollment figures between males and females.
 The participation of girls is currently only 39% of the total participation in interscholastic athletics.
 There has been a slow but steady climb toward equity in the percent of female participants, from 32% of the males' participation in 1973–74 to 63% in 1994–95 (Hessel, 2000).
 Generally more boys attend PE classes than girls, especially in urban and rural schools.
-(Sabo and Veliz, 2008) Urban girls are left out when it comes to physical education (PE) in the United States, with 84% report having no PE classes at all in the 11th and 12th grades.
+Urban girls are left out when it comes to physical education (PE) in the United States, with 84% report having no PE classes at all in the 11th and 12th grades.
 Rural girls in the same grades are not far behind with 68% reporting no PE classes.
 Across the country, young low-income children both girls and boys are underserved with regard to school-based physical education.

 Girls' sports have been defined and shaped by "men's values, men's understanding of the world, and men's experiences-all of which suppress the development and expression of female values" (Blinde, 1989).
 The history and evolution of gendered sports substantiates this statement and provides evidence of gender bias in sports as well as sport culture created and sustained to maintain that bias.
 Girls have had to adapt within the established male model.
 Boys continue to receive the bulk of sport participation opportunities, scholarships, and access to better coaching (Everhart and Pemberton, 2001).
 These gains for boys has resulted in the loss of women's sport culture, therefore merging female sports model into the existing male sport model.
 The ability for girls to play has led to the reduction of female sport administrative leadership and female coaches.